saucelabs/elemental-next/frontend/docs/updated-tips/63-right-click/ruby.md

 ---
-title: '63: Right Click'
+title: "63: Right Click"
-id: '63-right-click-ruby'
+id: "63-right-click-ruby"
-contentUrl: "docs/updated-tips/right-click/63-right-click-ruby"
+contentUrl: "docs/right-click/63-right-click-ruby"
 sidebar_label: Ruby
 text: "Sometimes you'll run into an app that has functionality hidden behind a right-click menu (a.k.a. a context menu).
 These menus tend to be system level menus that are untouchable by Selenium.
 So how do you test this functionality?"
 number: 63
 publish_date: 2015-10-13
 last_update:
   date: 2023-03-06
 tags:
-  - 'right-click'
+  - "right-click"
-  - 'right click'
+  - "right click"
-  - 'context menu'
+  - "context menu"
-  - 'action builder'
+  - "action builder"
-  - 'context click'
+  - "context click"
 level: 2
 category:
-  - 'fundamentals'
+  - "fundamentals"
 language: ruby
 ---